 Virus concerns affecting all facets of Californians' lives

-Efforts to stop the spread of the coronavirus in California are affecting virtually every facet of life in the Sunshine State in ways big and small — and in some cases, surreal.
+Efforts to stop the spread of the coronavirus in California are affecting virtually every facet of life in the Golden State in ways big and small — and in some cases, surreal.

 Popular restaurants were desperate for patrons, and typically crowded gyms had plenty of floor space.
 Some stores limited sales of toilet paper and other goods to combat hoarding.